Nurturing leads in HubSpot (in 2020): The ultimate guide

 Once you have your social media strategy built, you can almost automate the whole thing in HubSpot.
 Here’s how:

 Navigate to the social media tab under Marketing.

 In the social media tab, you’ll notice you have the ability to schedule posts one at a time, or you can schedule in bulk:

 Along with posting, you can also monitor all of your accounts within this window.

-Monitoring allows you to see how people are interacting with your brand in real time, give you a chance to connect with them, and make an impact.
+Monitoring allows you to see how people are interacting with your brand in real-time, gives you a chance to connect with them and make an impact.

-Another great way to make sure that you’re connecting with the right audience, and matching with users that are similar to your buyer’s persona, you can always go into your social media accounts and look through the users that have liked or followed your brand.
+Another great way to make sure that you’re connecting with the right audience, and matching with users that are similar to your buyer’s persona, is by going into your social media accounts and looking through the users that have liked or followed your brand.

 Publish blog posts